 A Guide To Goods In Transit Insurance

-When you hire a removal company, they should have Goods in Transit insurance to cover you and your belongings from any damage or loss that might happen throughout your move.
+When you hire a removal company, they should have Goods in Transit insurance to cover you and your belongings from any damage or loss that might happen throughout the move.

 What is Goods in Transit Insurance?

 Goods in Transit insurance is an insurance policy that all removals companies should have.
 It will cover you from any damage or losses to your personal belongings during the move.
-You don't need to buy Goods in Transit insurance, any reputable removal company will be insured with Goods in Transit insurance and will always be included within your removal company costs.
+You don't need to buy Goods in Transit insurance, any reputable removal company will be insured and it will always be included within your removal company costs.

 Goods in Transit insurance will protect your belongings from:

 It does not cover:

 - Storage of goods.